MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 1. If you select a resource, a window opens with a query showing the changes made to the tracked files and registries on that resource.

     :::image type="content" source="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-query.png" alt-text="Screenshot of the File Integrity Monitoring query." lightbox="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-query.png":::

+1. If you select the subscription of the resource (under the column **Subscription name**), a query opens with all the tracked files and registries in that subscription.

+> [!NOTE]
+> If you previously used [File Integrity Monitoring over MMA](file-integrity-monitoring-enable-log-analytics.md), you can return to that method by selecting **Change to previous experience**.
+This will be available until the FIM over MMA feature is deprecated.
+For information on the deprecation plan, see [Prepare for retirement of the Log Analytics agent](prepare-deprecation-log-analytics-mma-agent.md).

 ## Retrieve and analyze FIM data